naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 ## Setup development workflows

-In this section, you'll learn how to enable hot-reloading and simulate environment variables locally.
+In this section, we'll explore how to enable hot-reloading and simulate environment variables locally.

 ### Enable hot-reloading

-It is cumbersome to manually restart the application every time you make a change in the source code.
-You can automate the restart using `nodemon`.
+It is cumbersome to manually restart the application every time we make a change in the source code.
+We can automate the restart using `nodemon`.

 ```bash
 npm install --save-dev nodemon
 ```

-While you are at it, you can also add `rimraf` to clean your `dist` directory for every rebuild and `npm-run-all` to run multiple scripts together.
+While we are at it, we can also add `rimraf` to clean our `dist` directory for every rebuild and `npm-run-all` to run multiple `npm` scripts together.

 ```bash
 npm install --save-dev rimraf npm-run-all